 As an entry-level bookkeeper, you can expect to earn anything between $18 to $23 per hour.
 Which means you could earn around $40,000 per year as a rookie.

 This incredible earning potential is what makes bookkeeping a strong option to consider if you want to work part-time or full-time from home.
-Whether you want to make some extra money or want to build a virtual bookkeeping business without working too many hours, bookkeeping could be the perfect choice for you.
+Whether you want to make extra money or build a virtual bookkeeping business without working too many hours, bookkeeping could be the perfect choice for you.